Anarion-zuo/GitBook_ML/classic-machine-learning/logistic-regression.md

 L(y,\mu(x))=-l(\mu)
 $$

-Simillarly, the regular term can be L1 or L2.
-There must be a regular term in Logistic Regression model, for the complexity of the model is too much.
+Similarly, the regular term can be L1 or L2.
+There must be a regular term in Logistic Regression model.
 Therefore, in sklearn, the target function is:

 $$
 J(W;C)=C\sum_{i=1}^NL(y_i,\mu(x_i;W))+R(W)